Black square overlapping a white circle on a black background.

 A third pattern is what practitioners describe as the normalisation of complexity.
 The internal team has adapted to the constraints of the environment they are working in.
 The fragmented ERP landscape, the diffuse demand ownership, the planning process that has drifted into a reporting forum — these are experienced as the normal conditions of the business rather than as design problems that will shape what any investment can deliver.
 It takes an external vantage point to make them visible as constraints rather than background.

-Specifically, what tends to produce better outcomes is: exposing the diagnosis to practitioners who have resolved comparable architecture decisions in comparable contexts, before any vendor has had the opportunity to anchor the conversation; testing the operating model assumptions before the requirements document is written; and treating the maturity assessment as a hypothesis to be falsified rather than a conclusion to be documented.
+The sequence that tends to produce better outcomes is: expose the diagnosis to independent peer challenge before it hardens into a direction; resolve the operating model questions before a vendor's architecture fills the gaps; and treat the maturity assessment as a hypothesis to be tested rather than a conclusion to be documented.

 Related to this Pattern on this page